How to evaluate a nursing home — beyond the star ratings

 Look for evidence of community.
 Are residents sitting together or are they isolated in rooms?
 Is there a bulletin board with activities listed?
 Is anyone actually participating in activities when you visit?
 Do staff seem to know residents by name?
 Are there visitors coming through?
 Is there a sense that life is happening, or does it feel like people are just waiting?

-Some nursing homes help family involvement.
+Some nursing homes actively encourage family involvement.
 They want families there.
 Some make it complicated.
 Some facilities are structured in a way that makes it hard for families to be present.
 If visiting hours are restrictive, if you need to announce yourself repeatedly, if you're treated like an inconvenience when you arrive, that facility is creating isolation.
 Family is part of what keeps people connected.

 Maintaining Relationships